Self-Bounding Majority Vote Learning Algorithms by the Direct Minimization of a Tight PAC-Bayesian C-Bound: Self-Bounding Algorithms for PAC-Bayesian C-Bounds

+The global method is summarized in Algorithm~\ref{algo:e-d-min}.
 As a side note, we mention that the classic Danskin Theorem~\cite{Danskin1966} used in min-max optimization theory is not applicable in our case since our objective function is not differentiable for all $(e, d)\in[0, \tfrac{1}{2}]^2$.
 We discuss this point in Supplemental.